VoliJS/NestedReact/docs/BackboneViews.md

 Or, you can decide to start refactoring from the top.
 In this case, you will likely want to reuse your existing lower-level backbone subviews.

 You can do it like that.
-And it will work okay.

 ```javscript
 var React = require( 'nestedreact' );